 Look for a remote where the most frequently selected buttons (volume, channel selector, standby, and mute) are easy to use and placed prominently.
 It's best if these buttons are a different shape or size from the rest, so you can locate them by touch only.

 Some of the TVs we've tested have voice and motion controls.
 Samsung and LG especially have been pushing this new technology – but the results are mixed.

 The voice controls are generally good, even when your accent’s Kiwi.
 You can change volume and channels by saying numbers and you can ask the TV to suggest something for you to watch.
 But the microphone’s in the remote control – so you can easily just press the button instead of talking.

 Motion controls are less successful.
-There are 2 versions: 1 uses gyro-sensors in the remote control (much like Wii or other video game consoles); the other uses a camera in the TV to detect movement.
+There are two versions: one uses gyro-sensors in the remote control (much like a video game controller); the other uses a camera in the TV to detect movement.

 While the remote version works OK and is reasonably good for navigating smart-TV menus, the camera-in-the-TV version is terrible.
 The motion either takes ages to detect (leaving you with your arm in the air) or picks up false positives (people in the room moving their arms can set it off).
 This idea needs much more work.

 Want your home to be a digital wonderland but not sure where to start?
 Don’t worry, you don’t need to be a technical genius.
 Our guide will take you through all the steps you need to get your devices connected and working.

 The Top Brand award recognises brands that perform consistently well across product testing, reliability and customer satisfaction.

 This time around, LG has outperformed the other brands in our tests, putting them ahead.
 There is generally high reliability and satisfaction across the 4 big brands (LG, Samsung, Sony and Panasonic).